We predict it with varying degrees of success, feel under it, put the

 grant to further their educational Internet weather project.
 After

-further successive grants, the NSF suggested they become
+he NSF suggested they become

 self-sufficient, take their project off-campus and make a go of it as a